AMIA bombing: Recent developments

-In the week following Nisman's death, and despite the fact that Nisman was going to implicate her among others had he lived, President Fernández de Kirchner declared her determination to replace the Argentine secret security service completely because it had been run beyond the state's control for too long.
+In the week following Nisman's death, and despite the fact that he has been preparing to implicate her and others in a legal complaint, President Fernández de Kirchner declared her determination to replace the Argentine Intelligence Secretariat (SIDE).
+She argued the service had operated beyond state control for too long.

-In March 2015, three former Venezuelan government officials interviewed by Veja stated that Hugo Chávez and Mahmoud Ahmadinejad allegedly met in 2007 to discuss payments to the Argentine government of Cristina Fernández de Kirchner in order for Iran to receive Argentine nuclear technology and the cessation of work between Argentina and Interpol involving Iranian individuals.

-In March 2015, the Argentine government released a full-page advertisement in national newspapers accusing the late prosecutor Alberto Nisman of having attempted to destabilise the country.
-The advertisement also argued that the country should revive a controversial agreement with Iran, the country that is suspected of being responsible for the bombings.
-In addition to that, during a speech, President Cristina Fernández de Kirchner accused Israel of being responsible for the 1992 bombing of the Israeli embassy in Argentina.
-This accusation was based on the allegation that Israel was only demanding justice for the AMIA bombing but not for the embassy attack.
-This was immediately refuted by the Israeli embassy, which reaffirmed that it does in fact demand justice for both cases.
+In March 2015, three former Venezuelan government officials interviewed by Veja claimed that Hugo Chávez and Mahmoud Ahmadinejad had allegedly met in 2007 to discuss payments to the Fernández de Kirchner administration.
+The alleged objective was to facilitate Iran's acquisition of Argentine nuclear technology and secure the cessation of Argentina's cooperation with Interpol regarding Iranian suspects.
+That same month, the Argentine government published full-page advertisement in national newspapers accusing the late prosecutor of attempting to destabilise the country.
+The advertisement further argued for the revival of a controversial memorandum with Iran, the state suspected of orchestrating the AMIA bombing.
+During a speech, President Fernández de Kirchner also accused Israel of responsibility for the 1992 Israeli embassy bombing in Buenos Aires, alleging that Israel only sought justice for the AMIA attack.
+The Israeli embassy immediately refuted this, reaffirming its demand for justice in both cases.

 In December 2015, Radio Mitre, an Argentinean station, released secret tapes of Héctor Timerman, in which he admitted Iran was responsible for the bombings concurrent to negotiating with Iran.
 On 26 February 2016, the Argentine prosecutor Ricardo Sáenz stated Nisman's death "was a homicide indeed", claiming the case should be directed to the federal justice.
 On 18 July 2019, at the request of Israel and the United States, Argentina officially declared Hezbollah a terrorist organization, freezing assets and expelling all members of the organization from the country, which is held responsible for the 1994 attack against AMIA.
 In 2021, the Tribunal Federal Oral 8 declared the case against Cristina Fernández de Kirchner over an alleged cover-up of Iranian involvement in the bombing to be null and void; the court unanimously found no wrongdoing on Kirchner's part.